Predictia/AQUA/diagnostics/atmglobalmean/README.md

-# Diagnostic of tropical rainfalls
+# Diagnostic

-The purpose of this diagnostic is to provide a set of basic statistics and plots for different climate models.
+The purpose of this diagnostic is to provide a set of basic statistics and plots for different variables and climate models.
 These models will be compared to reanalysis data (e.g. ERA5).
 It uses the AQUA framework to read and retrieve the cataloged data via the 'Reader' class.
+The diagnostic reads various model runs (NextGEMS Cycle 3 at the moment) through the Low Resolution Archive (LRA) to compute and plot global mean biases.

 ## Python Module

-The required module for this diagnostic is `atm_global_mean.py`.
+The required module for this diagnostic is `AGM_diag` from the atm_global_mean.py file.
+Some variables that can be analyzed within this diagnostic are:
+- 2m temperature,
+- precipitation,
+- TOA radiations
+- zonal and meridional wind,
+- temperature,
+- specific humidity

 ## Notebooks

 The notebook folder contains the following notebooks:
- - `atm_global_bias_ng2.ipynb` and `agm_using_class_ng2.ipynb`:
+ - `agm_ng3_seasons.ipynb`:

-    The notebook demonstrates the major abilities of this diagnostic using the data from the nextGEMS cycle 2:
+    The notebook demonstrates the major abilities of this diagnostic using the data from the nextGEMS cycle 3:
     - initialization of an object of the diagnostic class,
     - selection of the class attributes,
-    - calculation of the histograms in the form of xarray,
-    - saving the graphics in the storage,
+    - plotting of seasonal biases:
+        a) either between two different model
+        b) or between a model and ERA5 climatology (2000-2020)
- - `agm_ng3.ipynb`:
+- `agm_ng3_plev.ipynb`:

-    The notebook demonstrates the major abilities of this diagnostic using the data from the nextGEMS cycle 3
+    The notebook demonstrates the major abilities of this diagnostic using the data from the nextGEMS cycle 3:

-##  Enviroment
+    - plotting biases along the vertical axis for a certain time range for the model.
+The data will be compared with the ERA5 climatology

+- `agm_ng3_mean_plots.ipynb`:

+    The notebook provides a way to generate some very basic plots and statistics to examine to single models from the nextGEMS cycle 3

+The output of this diagnostic are plots and NetCDF data files that are stored in the output folder.